Adult Programs

 Sinfonia is the upper-level large performance ensemble of Society of Strings.
 This ensemble performs a wide range of repertoire, and students should be comfortable playing in multiple positions on their instrument.
 Repertoire requires advanced musical knowledge and skill with challenging rhythms, a developed tone, solid vibrato, and the ability to play in keys up to three sharps and three flats.
 Led by Jean Statham, this ensemble performs twice each year.
 Students will continue to develop a tonal palette, play in both simple and compound meters, develop an expressive vibrato, and develop their orchestral ensemble skills.

-The spring SoS semester for performing ensembles is January 23rd – April 24th, and fees are $150/semester.
+The Spring 2024 SoS semester for performing ensembles is January 22 – May 6, and fees are $150/semester.
+Ensembles meet every Monday evening, 6:30-8:00 (no rehearsal 2/19 or 3/18).